binqbit/svpi/README.md

 - interactive CLI for day-to-day usage
 - JSON API for integrations (HTTP server or Chrome Native Messaging)

-Storage backends can be a file, a serial-connected device (via SRWP), or an in-memory buffer.
+Storage backend can be a file-based vault or a serial-connected device (USB serial / COM port, via SRWP).

 ## Documentation